ARYANJAGANI/Masters-Thesis-Umbc/README.md

 - Provides reusable rubrics for educational AI research
 - Highlights strengths and limitations of LLMs in early learning contexts

 ---

-## 📄 Citation

-If you reference this work, please cite:

-> Jagani, A. (2026). *Evaluating Large Language Model–Generated Questions for Early Childhood Dialogic Reading*.
-> Master’s Thesis, University of Maryland, Baltimore County.

-*(Title subject to final approval.)*

----